 the oil was soothing to the baby’s skin.

 Immediately after this cleansing, the baby was wrapped in coarsely woven linen strips.
-Luke’s gospel records (Luke 2) that Mary wrapped her newborn baby son in bands of cloth.
+Luke’s gospel records (Luke 2) that Mary of Nazareth, mother of Jesus wrapped her newborn baby son in bands of cloth.
 This was normal practice.